janhove/janhove.github.io/_posts/2015-02-26-explaining-key-concepts-using-permutation-tests.md

 First I define a function
-that takes a number of data points ('vector' in R-speak) and a number of 'indices' that indicate which data points belong to Group 1 (the others belong to Group2):
+that takes a number of data points ('vector' in R-speak) and a number of 'indices' that indicate which data points belong to Group 1 (the others belong to Group 2):

 {% highlight r %}
-# Define function that computes difference in means (adaptable to other functions) between
+# Define a function that computes the difference
+# in means (adaptable to other functions)
-# one part of a vector (indices in Group1)
+# between one part of a vector (indices in Group1)
 # and the remaining part (indices NOT in Group1)
 mean.diff <- function(data, Group1) {
-  diff.mean <- mean(data[Group1]) - mean(data[- Group1])
+  diff.mean <- mean(data[Group1]) -
+                mean(data[- Group1])
   return(diff.mean)
 }
 {% endhighlight %}